 Using the proper mode of supply can lead to increased efficiencies and decreased cost and aggravation.
 Whether you’re using cylinders, vertical gas liquid cylinders (VGLCs) and dewars, microbulk, bulk or on-site gas generation, the mode of supply can have a huge effect on the efficiency of your operation.

 “For any construction site, there are key indicators ensuring the right supply mode is in place.
 They typically include the efficiency and overall cost relative to the number of welders on site, as well as what’s expected at peak for the specific project at hand.
-Having the right supply mode is paramount,” advises Jason Vetterick, Vice President of Construction at Airgas.
+Having the right supply mode is paramount,” advises Jason Vetterick, Vice President of Construction at Airgas, an Air Liquide company.

 Don’t base today’s supply on yesterday’s needs

 Often, companies start with a supply mode that works for the current state of their business at that time.
 Unfortunately, however, they don’t make changes to their supply mode as the operation evolves and grows.
-So for some good advice, we turned to Vetterick and Bill Baker, Vice President of Food, Beverage and Retail Markets.
+So for some good advice, we turned to Vetterick and Bill Baker, Vice President of Service Markets and Safety for Airgas.

 Signs you need a new supply mode